 These tilt puzzles each consist of a tilt maze containing two large sliding blocks, one red and one blue.
-The challenge is to manouvre the sliding bocks so that they simultaneously come to rest on their target positions, which are marked as smaller squares.
-An illustration of a mechanical tilt-puzzle is also shown below.
+The challenge is to manoeuvre the sliding blocks so that they simultaneously come to rest on their target positions, which are marked as smaller squares.

 The red block must reach the red target and the blue block the blue target.
 Beware!
 The two blocks are made of highly reactive material and will instantly evaporate if they collide.
 At that point you must start all over again.